Matthelzor/pd2-predator-pack/README.md

 Predator Pack is a huge unofficial modpack created for PAYDAY 2 that adds a lot of new things to the game in terms of cosmetics, weapons/QoL changes and much more.
 This repo has been created to help us get the best workflow and management on the project.

-# This repo has been created by us, the mod developers in order to help us get the best workflow and management on the project without all the hazzle.

 # There are two branches that this mod uses: mod_overrides and mods